Orchard Park Projects: History

-Local juvenile gangs began to form in the housing projects for protection from rival gangs.
+Local juvenile gangs began to form in the housing projects for protection from rival gangs and the white gangs.
 Housing projects like Columbia Point also had begun to deteriorate throughout the years.
 Orchard Park was among those housing projects suffering from urban decay.
 During the mid-to-late 80s, crack cocaine dealers from New York began to move into Orchard Park.

 The most well known drug dealer was Darryl "God" Whiting, who also introduced crack to the area.
-Whiting set up shop in Orchard Park and later became the biggest drug lord in Boston, operating on Bumb Road.
+Whiting set up shop in Orchard Park and later became the biggest drug lord in Boston, operating on Bump Road.
 Whiting associates also formed a sub gang called the Orchard Park Trailblazers.
 OPT become infamous for violence and drug trafficking, mainly operating crack dens in and around Orchard Park.

 In August 1996, Orchard Park was set for demolition.
 A year later, portions of Orchard Park were torn down.
 The buildings were finally razed in 1998 and replaced with a $159 million development called Orchard Gardens in 1999.